 - C. A time/task/responsibility chart that links activities with individuals or office responsible for the activity and a calendar that specifies when the tasks must be completed. - D. A budget to ensure the activities can be carried out and funds are allocated to complete the annual plan. - E. An annual evaluation of results and appropriate follow-up to adjust subsequent efforts. - II.
 The Kalamazoo Public School District shall staff for racial balance using an agreed upon standard and procedure as described below.
 Each year in January representatives of the district and the union will meet and review the following information: - A. The number and race of regular classroom teachers at each of the elementary schools in the district. - B. The number and race of all classroom teachers at each of the secondary schools in the district. - C. The number and race of each of the teachers in special areas at each of the elementary schools in the district including: special education, art, music, physical education, library, counselors, funded programs such as Chapter I, Article 3, Bilingual, Migrant, Academically Talented, etc. Art, music and physical education teachers at secondary are included as classroom teachers in II-B above. - D. Data will be prepared by the district and reviewed by the parties on whether the individual schools meet the standard for the current year and possible changes for the next year regarding standards and compliance.
-If either Test I or Test II is met, the standard is met. - 1) TEST I will be the district percentage of regular classroom teachers of color by level

-(elementary and secondary) plus or minus five (5) percent rounded off to nearest whole number.
-Example: If the number of regular classroom teachers at elementary is 260 and the number of teachers of color is 39, the percentage of regular classroom teachers of color is 39 - 260 or 15 percent.
+If either Test I or Test II is met, the standard is met. - 1) TEST I will be the district percentage of regular classroom teachers of color by level - (elementary and secondary) plus or minus five (5) percent rounded off to nearest whole number.
+Example: If the number of regular classroom teachers at elementary is 260 and the number of teachers of color is 39, the percentage of regular classroom teachers of color is 39 260 or 15 percent.
 The range would be fifteen (15) plus or minus five (5) which is ten (10) percent to twenty (20) percent.
 To determine if a building is within the range, count the number of regular classroom teachers and of those, the number who are persons of color.
 Let's suppose 30 teachers, 5 of who are persons of color; the range is ten (10) percent to twenty (20) percent.
-To meet Test I. The example had 5 teachers, therefore this meets Test I, and the school is in compliance.
+Ten (10) percent of 30 is 3, twenty (20) percent of 30 is 6; therefore, the range is 3 - 6 regular classroom teachers of color to meet Test I. The example had 5 teachers, therefore this meets Test I, and the school is in compliance.